 If al fresco dining is off the menu, head to the Varne Fish Bar in nearby Lydd-on-Sea for some freshly-cooked comfort food.
 Yes, it’s a chippy but it serves up a great selection of local fish, has excellent vegetarian options and even sells sausages: perfect for treating your four-legged friends.

-WHERE SHOULD I STAY?
-You can’t beat Apple Fish – a dog-friendly two-bed bungalow on Coast Drive with views over the English Channel.
+Check out Apple Fish – a dog-friendly two-bed bungalow on Coast Drive with views over the English Channel.
 Read my review here.
-Or, for more holiday home inspiration, check out the other properties available from Mulberry Cottages here.
+Or, for more holiday home inspiration, check out the other properties available in the area from Mulberry Cottages.